easttennesseecc-star/Q-Top-Dog-IDE/UNIFIED_AUTH_SETUP_GUIDE.md

 5. User pastes API key from OpenAI
 6. Clicks "Save"
 7. ✅ OpenAI is now active and available
-8. Q-IDE can now use OpenAI for code generation
+8. Top Dog can now use OpenAI for code generation
 ```

 ### Workflow 3: Add GitHub Copilot